Home Insights White Papers CTO insights: Vercel frontend deployment platform

 If Vercel has caught your attention, and you’re looking for in-depth analysis, implementation guidance, and industry case studies, download the full white paper.
 Equip your technical leadership team with the right kind of information to drive successful Vercel adoption and digital experience delivery.

-Accelerating digital experiences in the enterprise
+Accelerate digital experiences in the enterprise

 Enterprise technology leaders are under pressure to deliver faster, more engaging digital experiences while maintaining high performance, controlling infrastructure complexity, and lowering costs.
 Vercel, a modern frontend deployment platform, focuses on streamlining the developer experience and delivering enterprise-grade performance.

-2. Cloud deployment (2010-2015): Infrastructure as code and autoscaling, but complex DevOps requirements.
+2. Cloud deployment (2010-2015): Autoscaling and infrastructure as code were features, but intricate DevOps was required.

-3. Static site generators (2015-2020): Pre-rendering and API integration, with limited dynamic capabilities.
+3. Static site generators (2015-2020): Pre-rendering and API integration came to the fore, but dynamic capabilities were restricted.

 Table comparing four eras of frontend deployment platforms-Traditional hosting, Cloud deployment, Static site generators, and Frontend cloud platforms-across categories such as core tech, capabilities, limitations, performance metrics, and cost model.